 The REST API can be found hosted at the following URL: http://att-api.m2m.io.
+Note this is the base URL for the API, and cannot be accessed as a regular web site.
 Detailed documentation on API calls can be found in the API reference document supplied in the hackathon documentation.